 Moreover, you couldn’t play too dirty: you had rules both you and they had to follow and could only be changed if both of you agreed to do so.
 How likely would it be for you to agree to change any of those rules?

 This is why corruption is checked better in a multiparty system: elites monitor one another for advantage.
 One needs only look at Iceland’s experience in the Panama Papers: the prime minister didn’t last long while President Xi Jinping and President Vladimir Putin, also named, both seem to be sitting pretty as of this date.

 Again, this is not to say that the dirty details of the West’s elites aren’t hidden somewhere and the elites, even rivals, cannot conspire for mutual gain: they certainly do.
 But it’s higher risk.
 Should one set of elites drop away and be replaced by another, old backroom deals are undone.

 Moreover, ambitious underlings have all the incentive in the world to out their corrupt bosses: if getting your boss fired means a promotion, the temptation may be too much to bear.
 This is far better than single-party systems, which reward only sycophantic loyalty and which place iron ceilings to ambition.

 Imperfect though they are, multiparty systems have the lead: the question of what should replace them is open

 As power continues to corrupt, the question of how best to distribute it remains an open one.
-It seems the West is slowly coalescing around the ideal of temporary power: already US presidents may serve only two terms before retiring to their libraries and speaking circuits.
+It seems the West is slowly coalescing around the ideal of temporary power: already American presidents may serve only two terms before retiring to their libraries and speaking circuits.
 This could well be extended to further branches of government and even economics: perhaps CEOs could have something like term limits as well?

 Regardless, concentrated power held onto purely for the sake of power breeds abuse: breaking up power, and making the experience of it ephemeral, may well be the way forward.

 This article originally appeared at Geopolitics Made Super, April 6, 2016.